okanocodes/youtube-party/README.md

 - Frontend: Copy `.env.example` to `.env` and configure as needed.
 - Backend: Add any required environment variables to `youtube-party-backend/.env` if needed.

 ---

-## Features

-- Create and join rooms to watch YouTube videos together
-- Real-time synchronization
-- Host controls for managing the room and playlist

----